-Their first album, Permission to Land, was made on the cheap in about two weeks but was wildly successful in the UK, where it sold over a million copies and earned the BRIT award for Best Album.
+Their first album, Permission To Land (2003), was made on the cheap in about two weeks but was wildly successful in their native UK, where it sold over a million copies and earned the BRIT award for Best Album.
 Their second album, One Way Ticket to Hell and Back, took a lot longer and cost roughly $2 million.
 It sold closer to 100,000 copies.

-Before forming The Darkness, Justin and Dan Hawkins were in a prog-rock band called Empire, with Dan, instead of Justin, on lead vocals.
-Justin became lead singer after he did Queen's 'Bohemian Rhapsody' in a karaoke competition at a millennium eve party.
+Before forming The Darkness, the brothers Justin and Dan Hawkins were in a prog-rock band called Empire with Dan, instead of Justin, on lead vocals.
+Justin became lead singer after he did Queen's "Bohemian Rhapsody" in a karaoke competition at a millennium eve party.
 He acted out every line and did lots of star-jumps.

 The Hawkins' brothers grew up in Lowestoft, Surrey.
 Drummer Ed Graham was in the same class at school as Dan, the younger brother.
 They met bass player Frankie Poullain, a Scot, whilst living in London.